How To Start Up by FF&M

 How to define your mission, vision & purpose with Julian Parmiter, Co-Founder of Create Academy

 As defining your mission, vision and purpose statements is an important step when building a comprehensive brand for your business I was keen to speak to someone who has not only done this successfully but also recently.
 In this episode, I hear from Julian Parmiter, co-founder and CEO of Create Academy.
 Founded in 2019, Create Academy offers beautifully curated video courses providing unprecedented access to the expertise of today’s best designers, makers, gardeners and chefs - with a mission to help people build their creative confidence.Having recently evolved Create Academy’s original proposition by launching an annual membership offering, Julian shares his advice on how to define your brand’s mission, vision and purpose and how to remain true to them as you scale.
 Julian’s advice:The mission is what you want to do/produce/createThe vision is where you want to go with it/how you want to see the world changed by what you do/where you want to be in the future/ what will your impact beThe purpose is your motivation/why you want to do itThe “what” and the “how” will probably change.
 The “why” should stay with you.
 It’s the “why” - the purpose - which will bring investors and others with you, will lift you when you’re down.
 So take time to articulate this one (even if privately, just to yourself) early on.
 It will represent your personality, your ethos, your creedYou are the best person to articulate itKeep these three things distinguished one from the otherUnderstanding your customers will inevitably lead to changing or adapting your vision in time but you need to stay relevant and be flexibleYou have to be able to answer the question: “who cares?”Don’t spend too much time and effort at the start on brandingFind inspiration in other people and other placesYou can contact Julian via email on julian@createacademy.comFF&M enables you to own your own PR.DM us on instagram @fallowfieldmasonHost Juliet Fallowfield LinkedInSubmit a guest via this link Submit a question for the next guestRecorded, edited & published by Juliet Fallowfield, 2023 MD & Founder of PR & Communications consultancy for startups Fallow, Field & Mason.FF&M recommends: LastPass the password-keeping site that syncs between devices.Google Workspace is brilliant for small businessesBuzzsprout podcast 'how to' & hosting directoryCanva has proved invaluable for creating all the social media assets and audio bites.MUSIC CREDIT Funk Game Loop by Kevin MacLeod.
 Link & LicenceText us your questions for future founders.
-Plus we'd love to get your feedback, text in via Fan MailSupport the Show.
+Plus we'd love to get your feedback, text in via Fan MailSupport the show

 How to build your brand organically through social with Estée Lalonde, CEO & Founder of MIRROR WATER